ARICOMA-D365BC/AC-IB-dynamics365smb-docs/business-central/Solutions/document-links-setup.md

 4. Close the page.

 ## Document Library attributes setup
-Most often, the attributes functionality in BC is used to add metadata (columns) to a file stored in a SharePoint library, either automatically or manually (see Create a column in a list or library - Microsoft Support).
+Most often, the attributes functionality in Business Central is used to add metadata (columns) to a file stored in a SharePoint library, either automatically or manually (see Create a column in a list or library - Microsoft Support).

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Document Libraries** and then choose the related link.
 2. On the Document Libraries page, select the library and run the Document Attributes action.